bbl-Laobu/CustomBackIconDemo/README.md

         }
 ```

 Functionally, these methods are very simple.
-We start by call the base methods and then overwrite the Back Button Style with whatever we decided.
+We start by calling the base methods and then overwrite the Back Button Style with whatever we decided.
 We finish by returning the result of calling our base method.

 Important to know is that the Page provided in the OnPushAsync is the page we are about to show.
 However, the Page provided for the OnPopViewAsync is not the page about to be displayed but the page to be removed.
 If we want the page that is about to be displayed, we need to retrieve it from the stack first.
 ```csharp